-Several weeks ago, I stumbled over her old Pulla recipe, written in partly in Finnish.
+Several weeks ago, I stumbled over her old Pulla recipe, written partly in Finnish.

 In contrast, winters are extreme.
 Long, dark and very cold.
 My egyptian father only lasted one winter there before begging my mom to move to California.
 She would always say, to live there you must be strong.
-The Finnish have a word for this, it is "sisu".
-There is no exact translation, but my understanding is ....it is a strength and perseverance that comes from your core.
+The Finnish have a word for this, it is called "sisu".
+There is no exact translation, but my understanding is ....it is a strength and perseverance that comes from the deepest part of your being.
 My mom had this.

 Here she is, happy as a clam, sitting on her sister's steps in her home town of Sounjenjoki, Finland during our last visit there.

 The star ingredient in Pulla is cardamom.
 Cardamom is a very ancient spice originating in Southern India where it still grows wild.
 It is most commonly used in savory Indian dishes and curries.

 Over a thousand years ago traders carried cardamom along the spice routes from India and eventually made its way thru Constantinople brought by the Vikings to Scandinavia where it became very popular among the Finnish and Swedish in baking breads and pastries.